strawmanpoems/strawman/poems/014_pretender.md

 or smell their fear, hear their breathing, yet that is what drives you.

-You've not lost your soul, it's atrophied and a dried up raisin.
+You've not lost your soul, it's stale atrophy

-Which mask will you where today?
-You look better that way
-Which mask are you?
+--a dried up dog turd in the sun, dusted hard white crust, but spoiled inside.

 ....